Light Switch Wiring Diagrams

-A combo switch/receptacle is handy when you need both, but you only have one outlet box available.
-Like the split receptacles above these devices makes use of a removable connector between the two, hot terminals to divide the device when needed.
-When intact and wired to one hot source wire, the combo device can be used to turn a light off and on, while the receptacle will be constantly hot.
+A combo switch/outlet is handy when you need both but you only have one box available.
+Like the split receptacles previously mentioned, these devices make use of a removable connector between the two hot terminals to divide it when needed.
+When intact and wired to one hot source wire, the combo switch/outlet can be used to turn a light off and on while the receptacle will be constantly hot.

 This is another option for wiring a combo device where two sources are used.
 In this arrangement the connecting tab between the hot terminals on the device is broken off to separate the two.
 The switch controls a light and the receptacle half of the combo device is always hot.

 Source 1 comes in at the light fixture and a 3-wire cable is run from there to the switch half on the device.
 The hot from the source is spliced to the black wire and to the input side of the switch at the other end.
 The white neutral from the source is connected directly to the light fixture.
 The red wire from the switch output goes to the hot terminal on the light.

 Source 2 comes in at the combo device where the hot and neutral wires are connected to their corresponding terminals on the receptacle half of the device.